Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 • Buzzer Beater Challenge: Players have five seconds to make a shot before the “buzzer” (coach’s whistle) sounds.

-• Spot Shooting: Mark different spots on the court for kids to shoot from, earning points derived from distance.
+• Spot Shooting: Mark different spots on the court for kids to shoot from, earning points based on distance.

-Pro Tip: Teach kids proper shooting formulary early on—knees bent, elbow in, and a nice follow-through.
+Pro Tip: Teach kids proper shooting form early on—knees bent, elbow in, and a nice follow-through.
 If they learn the right mechanics now, they won’t have to unlearn bad habits later.

 4. Defense: Because Stealing Is Okay (In Basketball, That Is)

-Most kids want to target scoring, but defense wins games.
+Most kids want to focus on scoring, but defense wins games.
 Learning how to guard an opponent, block shots, and steal the ball turns them into well-rounded players.

 Fun Defensive Drills:

-• Shadow Defense: One child dribbles although the other mirrors their movements without touching them.
+• Shadow Defense: One child dribbles while the other mirrors their movements without touching them.

 • Defensive Slide Race: Players shuffle side to side in a race to improve footwork.

-• Steal the Cookie: Kids try to knock the ball away from their partners in a fun, ahead-of-the-crowd way.
+• Steal the Cookie: Kids try to knock the ball away from their partners in a fun, competitive way.

-Life Lesson: Defense isn’t just about stopping points—it’s about staying focused, expecting moves, and standing your ground (useful on the court and in life).
+Life Lesson: Defense isn’t just about stopping points—it’s about staying focused, anticipating moves, and standing your ground (useful on the court and in life).

 5. Footwork: Moving Like a Pro Without Tripping Over Shoelaces